-The Redcat Racing brand has undergone some changes in recent years and turned their focus to durability and fun, while still keeping their price points low.
+The Redcat Racing brand has undergone some changes in recent years and turned its focus to durability and fun while still keeping its price points low.
 Their entry-level radio-controlled trail truck, the Everest GEN7 features two trim levels, both under $300.
 Do those low costs ($199.99 Sport and $279.99 Pro) equate to a worthy trail rig option?
 Let’s find out.

 - 1 Redcat Racing Everest GEN7 Sport 1/10-scale R/C Trail Rig

 - 1 7.2V, 2000 mah Hexfly NiMh battery